tinygrad/tinygrad/README.md

 ![Unit Tests](https://github.com/geohot/tinygrad/workflows/Unit%20Tests/badge.svg)

-For something in between a grad and a karpathy/micrograd
+For something in between a pytorch and a karpathy/micrograd

 This may not be the best deep learning framework, but it is a deep learning framework.